BASES-Stanford/BASES_E-Guide/labs.md

 ##### Aero Fluid Mechanics Laboratory
 Blurb: The Aero Fluid Mechanics Laboratory is interested in measurements of the structure of turbulent flames, direct numerical simulation of free shear flows, and use of topological methods for interpretation of complex three-dimensional vector fields.
 Recent projects include studies of fast-burning fuels for hybrid propulsion and decomposition of nitrous oxide for space propulsion.
-Led by: Director Brian Cantwell
+Led by: Brian Cantwell
 Website: http://aa.stanford.edu/research/index.php#afm

 ##### Aerospace Robotics Laboratory
 Blurb: The Aerospace Robotics Laboratory is a research group in the Department of Aeronautics and Astronautics at Stanford University.
 All of the research is developed and validated on experimental hardware systems.
 These systems include both mobile robots (land, sea, sky, and space) and a variety of fixed manipulators for space and factory applications.
-Led by: Director Stephen Rock
+Led by: Stephen Rock
 Website: http://stanford.edu/group/arl

 ##### Aircraft Aerodynamics and Design Group
 Blurb: The Aircraft Aerodynamics and Design Group's work ranges from the development of computational and experimental methods for aerodynamic analysis to studies of unconventional aircraft concepts and new architectures for multidisciplinary design optimization.
 Their research group consists of about a dozen people including doctoral students, post-docs, and faculty.
-Led by: Director Ilan Kroo
+Led by: Ilan Kroo
 Website: http://aero.stanford.edu/ADG.html

 ##### Stanford Artificial Intelligence Laboratory
 Blurb: The Stanford Artificial Intelligence Laboratory (SAIL), under the Department of Computer Science, performs cutting-edge research in machine learning, logic, natural language processing, probabilistic graphical models, and decision making under uncertainty.
-Led by: Director Fei-Fei Li
+Led by: Fei-Fei Li
 Website: http://ai.stanford.edu

 ##### Biomotion Research Group
 Blurb: The Biomotion Research Group explores sports injury and osteoarthritis through examination of the mechanics and biology of movement.
-Led by: Director Thomas Andriacchi
+Led by: Thomas Andriacchi
 Website: http://stanford.edu/group/biomotion

 ##### Brown Institute for Media Innovation
 Blurb: The Brown Institute for Media Innovation is a collaborative effort between Stanford Univeristy and Columbia University.
 The Institute works to sponsor research into how media stories are discovered and propogated in a digital world.
-Led by: Director Bernd Girod
+Led by: Bernd Girod
 Website: http://brown.stanford.edu

 ##### Center for Turbulence Research